 My Rating: 5/5

-I am very excited to see where Rin’s story goes from here in The Burning God later this year.
+I am very excited to see where Rin’s story goes from here in The Burning God.
 I really think this trilogy could become one of my favourite fantasy series of all time!

 (Possible) SPOILER SECTION

 I want to go into more depth on why I don’t always like Rin.
 She’s always angry, and even though we can sympathise with that anger, it becomes more difficult to be understanding when she can’t – or refuses to – see the bigger picture.